bduggan/termie/help.md

      \clr                            send a clear screen char
      \debug                          set log level to debug
      \delay [num]                    set the delay between sending lines
-     \do                             run a (not-shell) command and send the output slowly
+     \do                             run a (not-shell) command and send the output slowly to the current pane
      \dosh                           run a shell command and send the output (text mode, line at a time)
      \dump <n>                       dump n (or 3000) lines of output to a file
      \edit                           edit a file (default /tmp/buffer)